RedisLabs/redislabs-docs/content/ri/release-notes/v.2.6.0.md

 ### Headlines:
 - Bulk actions: Delete the keys in bulk based on the filters set in Browser or Tree view
 - Multiline support for key values in Browser and Tree View: Click the key value to see it in full
-- [Pipeline](https://redis.io/docs/manual/pipelining/) support in Workbench: batch Redis commands in Workbench to optimize round-trip times
+- [Pipeline](https://redis.io/docs/manual/pipelining/) support in Workbench: Batch Redis commands in Workbench to optimize round-trip times
 - In-app notifications: added a mechanism to inform about important changes, updates or announces inside of the application.
 Notifications are always available in the Notification center, and can be displayed with or without preview.

 ### Details